Do Go On - Do Go On Presents: Arty Facts - Vault

 But 70 grand, what, four decades ago?

-Yeah, this was in the late 70s when it was first sold.
+Yeah, this is in late 70s when it was first.

 That's got to be a lot more now.